Fear Not: How to Overcome What's Holding You Back

 Leo Babauta of Zen Habits points out that feelings of stress, overwhelm, and fear are signs that you think of a particular task or situation as a burden.
 And maybe it is indeed a heavy state of affairs.
 It's okay to feel the fear.
 It's good to admit it.
 What's important is what you do about the feeling.

-For many years, I have been a singer.
+For many years, I've been a singer.
 I sing opera and musical theater, and before that I was a church musician.
-I've been performing alone in front of an audience since I was 9 years old.
-I learned a long time ago to deal with the anxiety and nervousness that is called stage fright.
+I've been performing alone in front of an audience since I was 8 years old.
+I learned a long time ago to deal with the anxiety and nervousness that's called stage fright.

 1. Appreciate the challenge.